wearefrank/ladybug/README.md

 At the time of writing, there are no unit tests but there are end-to-end tests.

 End-to-end testing is done using [Cypress](https://www.cypress.io/).
-Cypress is a dependency configured in `package.json`, so it should have been installed when you did ``pnpm install --frozen-lock``.
+Cypress is a dependency configured in `package.json`, so it should have been installed when you did ``pnpm install --frozen-lockfile``.
 You have the following options for running the tests:
 * `pnpm run e2e`.
 This runs the end-to-end tests headless and without user interaction.
 * `pnpm run e2e-interactive`.
 This opens a Window from which you can choose what tests to start.
 You can select the webbrowser you want to test with.